-What Wedges Should you have in your Golf Bag?
+What Wedges Should I Carry in my Golf Bag?

 Today let's talk about why having the right bounce on your wedges is so important!
 Take for example this video of Phil hitting a pitch shot off the cart path: